anucc/coding-with-junk/hacking-with-junk-overview.md

   computers to control their device and connect to web-based services.
 - Produce basic circuits to connect sensors and actuators to microcontrollers using breadboards or prototyping hardware.
+- Explore ML inference and data science in low-power/real-time environments.
 - Produce physical prototypes of devices using upcycled materials.
 - Iteratively evaluate and refine prototype devices through a user-centred design process.

 ## ACM/IEEE Bodies of Knowledge